Rainbow (Kesha album)

 Rainbow is the third studio album by American singer and songwriter Kesha.
 It was released on August 11, 2017, by Kemosabe and RCA Records.
 Primarily a pop record, Rainbow incorporates elements of pop rock, glam rock, neo soul, and country pop.
 Its lyrical themes range from letting go of the past, finding forgiveness within oneself for past mistakes, self-worth, and female empowerment.
 Kesha assumed an integral role in the album's production and collaborated with several producers, including Ricky Reed, Drew Pearson, Ben Folds, and her mother Pebe Sebert.

 Following the release of her second studio album, Warrior (2012), Kesha dealt with several struggles in her personal and professional life, including a stint in a treatment center for an eating disorder and emotional issues, as well as a highly publicized legal battle with her former record producer Dr. Luke, whom she accused of sexual, physical, and emotional abuse.
 Kesha began writing material for her next album while in rehab in 2014 and as her recording contract at the time obliged her to work with Dr. Luke, she later recorded a series of new songs on her own and gave them to her record label.

 In 2016, it was confirmed that work had officially commenced on Kesha's third studio album, with Sony Music Entertainment assuring Kesha she would be able to produce a new album without having to work with Dr. Luke, the founder of Kemosabe Records.
 "Praying" was released as the lead single from Rainbow in July 2017, going on to be certified platinum in several countries worldwide.
 "Woman" was released as the second single from the album thereafter, seeing moderate commercial success worldwide.
+The tracks "Learn to Let Go" and "Hymn" were also released as the album's two promotional singles.